Senior Advisors

 Our Senior Advisors collaborate with RSI at the highest leadership level to deepen and enrich our strategic insight, and to expand our expertise in developing organizational, technological, social and economic solutions, for energy and climate preparedness on a medium- and long-term horizon.

-Laura Barnett, MBA, Governance Committee
+Laura Barnett, MBA

-Laura Barnett, MBA, Governance Committee Senior Advisor
+Laura Barnett, MBASenior Advisor, Governance Committee

 Laura Barnett is a risk management professional with experience in the financial services industry.
 She has spent the majority of her career focused on operational risk, including emergency preparedness, where she has worked to bring teams together for collaboration focusing on their commonalities and connection points.